 - 3 tablespoons soy sauce, divided

-- 1 to 2 tablespoons chili powder,
+- 1 to 2 tablespoons chili powder, or to taste

 - ¼ cup chicken stock